Take someone with you if possible.

 Emergency information template

-In form of an emergency card (filled out by your doctor), an emergency bracelet (lots of providers) or a small emergency booklet.
+Emergency information can be in form of an emergency card (filled out by your doctor), an emergency bracelet (lots of providers) or a small emergency booklet.

 Date of birth

-For EDS the EDS organization of your country might offer special emergency cards.
+The EDS organization of your country might offer special emergency cards.

 Note: In an emergency situation, patients with CCI or other cervical spine instabilities have a huge risk of spinal cord injury due to hyperextension or manipulating of their necks.
 Nobody should rotate or bend your neck, or force it into any direction.
 The best way to avoid this is if you let everyone know were to find, and how to put on, your neck brace.